spyre-project/spyre/README.md

   file scanning modules.
 Default: `/` (Unix) or all fixed drives (Windows).
 - `report` / comand line switch `--report`: Set one or more report targets.
-Default: `spyre.log` in the current working directory, using the plain format.
+Default: `spyre_${hostname}_${time}.log` in the current working directory, using the plain format.
 A different output format can be specified by appending `,format=FORMAT`.

-The following formats are currently
+  The following formats are currently supported:
-  supported:
   - `plain`, the default, a simple human-readable text format
   - `tsjson`, a JSON document that can be imported into [Timesketch](https://github.com/google/timesketch)

+  The `hostname` and `time` variables are only expanded in the target filename.

   **Note:** Configuration of report targets is likely to change in one of the next releases.